 Magnesium helps keep blood pressure levels stable and balanced.
 Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 7.

-- Baby spinach contains 582 mg of potassium per 100 grams.
+- Baby spinach contains more potassium per 100 grams.

 Potassium helps the body reduce excess fluid therefore reducing systolic and diastolic blood pressure 8.